sishii1214/sishii1214.github.io/README.md

 Welcome to Shun Ishii's homepage!

 ## About me
-I'm Shun Ishii, a JSPS Research Fellow (PD) at Keio University.
+I'm Shun Ishii (石井竣), a JSPS Research Fellow at Keio University.
 I have much interested in Galois groups and fundamental groups.

 I'm broadly interested in the arithmetics of low-dimensional objects, such as algebraic curves and Drinfeld modules.
 Currently I'm thinking about the arithmetic aspects of the Galois actions on the fundamental groups of once-punctured elliptic curves.